gregsaun/BearExxa-V2/doc/design_goals.md

 It's to increase the lifespan of its bearings, to not get warmer air when we are close to the bed and to not grab strings with the fan blades.
 The nozzle fan duct is optimized for the 90° angle and perform better than the Original MK3(s) according to our tests.

 #### Why do you recommend PETG?
 PETG has an excellent layer bonding, is easy to print, has higher precision due to low shrinkage, is semi fire retardant and produces less nasty fumes.
 Its temperature resistance is more toward printing PLA or PETG (even in enclosure) which are the most used filaments in the community.
 If you are an advanced user that want to print higher temperature material we recommend to use ABS, ASA or PC (and compensate for the shrinkage).

+> [!CAUTION]
-We highly recommend to avoid high flow filaments (worse material properties as non high flow) as well as glass fibers or carbon fiber filaments (potentially carcinogenic, read more [here](https://hackaday.com/2024/08/07/on-carbon-fiber-types-and-their-carcinogenic-risks/)).
+> We highly recommend to avoid high flow filaments (worse material properties as non high flow) as well as glass fibers or carbon fiber filaments (potentially carcinogenic, read more [here](https://hackaday.com/2024/08/07/on-carbon-fiber-types-and-their-carcinogenic-risks/)).

 #### Why don't you use a smaller extruder motor?
 We have explained the reason in details in the sections "Print quality", "Reliability" and "Weight, rigidity and speed".
 In a nutshell, the extra weight is not an issue and we can have a colder motor with higher torque and increase the gears' lifespan.